 Alto owns a 100% interest in the Miner Lake Property subject to underlying royalties on some of the claims.
-The key claims that comprise the Miner Lake property are in good standing for 2016.
+The key claims that comprise the Miner Lake Property are in good standing for 2017.

 The Company completed nine holes totalling 1,732m of diamond drilling in 2011 to follow up targets generated from surface exploration programs completed in 2011 and 2010.
 Eight of the nine holes intersected significant gold anomalies with hole MIN11-06 intersecting 39.2 m at an average grade of 0.6 g/t gold including 4.24 g/t gold over 1.5 m.
-Results from surface saw-cut channel sampling at the Whaleback Trench returned significant gold averaging 1.78 g/t gold and 0.11 % copper across 19 m including one section of 3.36 g/t gold and 0.24% copper across 5.0 m and another section of 6.29 g/t gold and 0.08% copper across 2.0m.
+Results from surface saw-cut channel sampling at the Whaleback Trench returned significant gold and 0.24% copper across 5.0 m and another section of 6.29 g/t gold and 0.08% copper across 2.0m.
 These higher grade sections are contained within a wide sulphide-rich envelope that is almost 50 m wide.
 Channel sampling of other hydrothermal breccia zones in 2010 returned very encouraging results which include 6.79 g/t gold across 1.0 m and 4.14 g/t gold across 1.4 m.